Puglia Gay Travel

 Puglia Gay Beaches

-Puglia’s coastline is made up of sandy beaches, rocky outcrops, and secluded private coves.
-They’re extremely popular with the gay community and those who are a bit curious.
+Puglia has a bunch of gay beaches to explore.
+The region’s coastline is made up of sandy beaches, rocky outcrops, and secluded private coves which are extremely popular with the gay community, as well as those who are a bit curious.

 Gallipoli Gay Beaches

 If OnlyFans had a section for beach porn, this video below is why you would subscribe:

 On the Big Gay Puglia Podcast, we were surprised this beach area topped our poll with 34% of the vote.
 But we suspect the proximity to Gallipoli helps its popularity.
 The town does have some of Europe’s best gay beaches!

 Access the Gallipoli gay beach area from the Punta della Suina car park.
 Walk through the pinewood toward the sea and follow the coast back up towards Baia Verde and Gallipoli.
 Go for about 10 minutes to find the nude and gay section.
 You will definitely know when you get there.

 It costs about 5 Euro for parking in the Punta della Suina car park as of 2020.
 And, yes, Punta della Suina does literally translate as Sow’s (as in female pig) Point.

 We recommend ignoring the flashy white and gold of G-Beach Club.
 Historically this was one of the most popular gay-friendly beach clubs in Puglia.
 You might still find gay guides recommending it.